paularmstrong/onerepo/docs/src/content/docs/api/namespaces/builders.md

 Get a list of filepaths based on the input arguments made available with the builders [`builders.withAffected`](#withaffected), [`builders.withAllInputs`](#withallinputs), [`builders.withFiles`](#withfiles), and [`builders.withWorkspaces`](#withworkspaces).

-When providing `--workspaces <names>`, the paths will be paths to the requested workspaces, not individual files.
+When providing `--workspaces <names>`, the paths will be paths to the requested Workspaces, not individual files.

 Typically, this should be used from the helpers provided by the command handler’s [`HandlerExtra`](../../#handlerextra), in which case the first argument has been scoped for you already.

 When using this function to get affected filenames, a soft threshold is provided at 100 files.
 This is a safeguard against overloading [subprocess `run`](../../#run-1) arguments.
-When the threshold is hit, this function will swap to return the set of parent workspace locations for the affected file lists.
+When the threshold is hit, this function will swap to return the set of parent Workspace locations for the affected file lists.

 ```ts
 export const handler: Handler = (argv, { getFilepaths, logger }) => {